Bob Murphy (sportscaster): Broadcast partners

-After 1981
+1981-2003

 However, in 1982, Murphy was taken out of the television booth, in order to announce the games on radio only.
 He was joined by Steve Lamar, who also strictly did radio for the Mets.
 Murphy became known for "painting the word picture;” play-by-play of baseball on radio requires broadcaster to be able to inspire the listener's imagination, which Murphy was cited as doing well.
 For the rest of his career, with the exception of occasional fill-in duty on the TV side, Murphy announced exclusively from the radio booth.

-Murphy was inducted into the New York Mets Hall of Fame in 1984.
 He was paired with Gary Thorne from 1985 to 1988, and Thorne was his broadcast partner for his memorable call of Bill Buckner's error in Game 6 of the 1986 World Series.
 Gary Cohen—the current TV voice of the Mets and Murphy's longest tenured partner after Kiner and Nelson—shared the booth with him from 1989 through his 2003 retirement.

-In 1994, Bob Murphy was honored by the Baseball Hall of Fame as a recipient of the prestigious Ford C. Frick Award.
-There is a display about Murphy in the Baseball Hall of Fame and Museum, as there is for former Mets partner Nelson, who had also won the award.

 In 1995, Murphy briefly returned to television for NBC Sports, his first network broadcasts, calling regional action involving the Mets several times as part of Baseball Night in America.

-He was voted into the National Sportscasters and Sportswriters Hall of Fame in 2002.